allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 The fallacies of distributed computing are well known these days [^2], but one has to experience for themselves what they mean in practice to craft an adaptable system.

-That's not all.
+That’s not all.
 You want to keep the system running at all times.
 Deploying different versions of software might be risky if instances of varying versions communicate.
 We anticipated all of that, but needed to tweak here and there, as some intricacies surprised us.

-Here's the record of some interesting considerations.
+Here’s the record of some interesting considerations.

 #### Versions – constant rate limit for old consumers

 When we decide to deploy the version with a new approach, we must consider what will happen in presence of older instances.

-Let's keep in mind they have a fixed `max-rate` which is `subscription-rate-limit / N`.
+Let’s keep in mind they have a fixed `max-rate` which is `subscription-rate-limit / N`.
-We can't take away their share.
+We can’t take away their share.
 We have to take that into account when calculating.
 To simplify the algorithm, we just use that default for every instance.

-How, from the perspective of our algorithm, do we tell if we're dealing with a new consumer or an old one?
+How, from the perspective of our algorithm, do we tell if we’re dealing with a new consumer or an old one?
-Well, one clear indicator is that it doesn't report it's `rate`.
-Also, it doesn't have a `max-rate` assigned when we first encounter it.
+Well, one clear indicator is that it doesn’t report it’s `rate`.
+Also, it doesn’t have a `max-rate` assigned when we first encounter it.
 This is also true for new consumers we first calculate the value for.

 To cover both cases, we simply default to `max-rate = subscription-rate-limit / N`.
-Then, when we have `rate` missing for an old consumer, we don't change any `max-rate` value.
+Then, when we have `rate` missing for an old consumer, we don’t change any `max-rate` value.

 #### Caching max-rate

 At a configured interval, consumers reach for `max-rate` to Zookeeper.
-What happens if they can't fetch it?
+What happens if they can’t fetch it?
 Zookeeper connections can get temporarily broken, or reading can exceed some timeout value.
 What do we do?

 We could default to a configured minimum value, which would definitely be a deal–breaker.
-We can't randomly slow delivery with such knockout.
+We can’t randomly slow delivery with such knockout.
 It takes some time for the consumer to reach full speed (the slow down adjustment we mentioned earlier).

 We just ignore such update in that case and carry on with the previous one.